jusleg/quotifier/README.md

 ## What it does

-Quotifier add random quotes to your code.
+Quotifier adds random quotes to your code.
 Using breakthroughs in machine learning and big data, it is able to generate fake quotes.
 It is also smart enough to know how the comment should be formatted for the file type you picked.

 This code will produce beautiful gems such as: